ElaFinIta/gitNotes/README.md

 # Git commands

+# git fetch
+`git fetch && git checkout branch_name`
+fetch a remote branch, create it locally and checkout on the branch

 ## git stash
 I used this to pull from main after I made some local changes on my branch (otherwise conflicts).
 ```shell